alexfjw/jp-ocr-prunned-cnn/README.md

 4. pytorch(0.4), torchvision
 5. sklearn

-refer to capstone proposal for a rough idea of this project
+WIP, refer to capstone proposal for a rough idea of this project